mckinsey/vizro/vizro-ai/docs/pages/get-started/quickstart.md

 The chart created is interactive: you can hover over the data for more information.

-### 5. Get an explanation with your chart
+!!!
+Tip "How to get the code for the chart"

-Passing `explain=True` to the `plot()` method provides insights to explain the rendered chart in detail.
-Let's create another example to illustrate the information returned:
+    Passing `explain=True` to the `plot()` method returns the code to create the chart, along with a set of insights to explain the rendered chart in detail.
+You can then use the code within a Vizro dashboard as illustrated in the [Vizro documentation](https://vizro.readthedocs.io/en/stable/pages/tutorials/explore-components/#22-add-further-components).
+For the line graph above, the code returned is as follows:

+    ```python
+    fig = px.line(data_frame, x='year', y='gdpPercap', color='continent', labels={'year':'Year', 'gdpPercap':'GDP Per Cap'}, title='')
+    ```

+### 4. Get an explanation with your chart

+Let's create another example to illustrate the code and insights returned when passing `explain=True` as a parameter to `plot()`:

 !!! example "Specify  `explain=True`"